wearefullstack/co-mute/README.md

  - Integration with a SQL data provider for persistence between app-restarts
  - Ability to specify days availability, currently only full dates are provided in a car-pool setup
  - A lot of iteration on user-feedback and usability + general styling
+ - Some best practice refactoring and code styling to make sure a standard is followed.
+A few gaps were left for the sake of time

  ## Original instructions